 This page contains information about the litter, the parents, and general information to help you care for your new puppy.

-Litter: The puppies were born on 4 February 2021 from 5:15 AM to 7:30 AM.
+Litter: The puppies were born on 2 November 2022 from about 7:30 PM to 10:30 PM.
 There are 3 males and 5 females and all were born healthy.
-I will begin weaning them at 3 weeks of age.
-When they are 8 weeks old and ready for pickup on April 1st, they will be fully weaned and will have been eating Iams ProActive Health Smart Puppy Large Breed Dry Dog food.
+I begin weaning them at 3 weeks of age.
+When they’re ready for pickup on December 21st, they will be fully weaned and will have been eating Purina Puppy Chow Healthy Start Nutrition Chicken and Rice Dry Dog food.